 The IRS doesn’t outright strongarm your assets.
 They comply with a legal process of steps before issuing a levy.

 The law requires the IRS to notify tax debtors of outstanding tax debt.
 When you fail to fulfill your debt in full as you file taxes, the IRS sends a tax bill.

 This bill — demand for payment — starts the collection process.
 After the process commences, it does not end until the tax account gets satisfied.
 Or, the action stops when the IRS can’t legally collect any further — the process expires.

-Within the bill notice are stipulations for penalties, interests, and options for repayment.
-It’s your responsibility to make contact with the IRS about the debt, or to discuss payments options.
+Within the billing notice are stipulations for penalties, interests, and options for repayment.
+It’s your responsibility to make contact with the IRS about the debt or to discuss payment options.

 If you fail to voluntarily respond, the IRS moves forward with a Notice of Federal Tax Lien.

 Debtors often confuse the tax lien with a levy.
 They’re separate notices and actions.
 The tax lien is a basic claim against your property and assets for the debt you owe.